-The following pages describe, for each material class of liabilities (other than technical provisions) the bases, methods and main assumptions used for valuation for Solvency II purposes and an explanation of any material differences from the bases, methods and main assumptions used for valuing those liabilities in financial statements.
-Refer to section D.1.2 for further detail.
+The following pages describe, for each material class of liabilities (other than technical provisions) the bases, methods and main assumptions used in valuing those assets for Solvency II purposes and an explanation of any material differences from the bases, methods and main assumptions used for valuing those liabilities in financial statements.
+Refer to section D.1.1 for further detail.